 - Office of Appeals – Since taxes are a hot topic and many don’t agree with what the IRS states, they have an office that deals directly with the disputes, trying to come up with an impartial resolution.

-- Criminal Investigation Unit – This department handles any tax code violations, including fraudulent tax returns and even illegal income.
+- Criminal Investigation Unit – This department handles tax code violations, including fraudulent tax returns and illegal income.

 How Taxes are Paid

 When you start with a new employer, you complete IRS Form W-4.
 This form determines how much of your paycheck the employer will use to pay your taxes.
 The amount they withhold depends on your marital status and the number of dependents you claim.
 The more dependents you claim, the fewer taxes are withheld from your check.
-If your tax liability is higher than what’s collected at the end of the year, though, you’ll have to pay the difference.
+If your tax liability is higher than what’s collected at the year’s end, you’ll have to pay the difference.

 If you don’t work for an employer that handles your tax payments for you, it’s your responsibility to get the payments in to the IRS.
 Self-employed, for example, you must send your tax payments in every quarter.
 Since you don’t know your full tax liability for the year since the year isn’t over yet, you send in estimated payments to the IRS on the 15th of every April, June, September, and January.